 The telemetry daemon (telemetryd) provides an extensible framework that can be used to handle sensor data pushed to OpenNMS Horizon.
-The extensible framework is used to implement support for a variety of applications which use different protocols to transfer metrics.
-In telemetryd an operator can define a series of protocols, each of which has at least one Listener, and at least one Adapter.
+The framework can be used to implement support for a variety of applications which use different protocols to transfer metrics.
+Using telemetryd, operators can define listeners supporting different protocols to receive the telemetry data and adapters transferring the received data into generic formats like flows or performance data.

 Figure 41.
-Generic component overview of protocol implementations in Telemetryd
+Generic component overview of components in telemetryd